-- secured a qualified supervisor (see Supervisor Qualifications section), AND - developed and signed a supervision contract with each supervisor (see Supervision Contract section), AND - started qualifying undergraduate-level or higher behavior-analytic coursework (they may begin accruing hours after attending the first class meeting).
+- secured a qualified supervisor (see Supervisor Qualifications section), AND - developed and signed a supervision contract with each supervisor (see Supervision Contract section), AND - if applying under Pathway 1 or 2: started qualifying graduate-level behavior-analytic coursework (they may begin accruing hours after attending the first class meeting), OR - if applying under Pathway 4: completed 10 years of postdoctoral experience. - For fieldwork to be counted, a passing grade of "C" or higher in a graded course or "pass" in a pass/fail system must be earned in the qualifying behavior-analytic course.